Planning a solo trip to Auckland, NZ? Here’s everything you need to know for your visit:

 - If you’re up for it, climb to the top of Maungawhau (Mt.
 Eden).
 Perfect for an early morning or evening walk.

-- Climb the Auckland Harbour Bridge via the custom-engineered walkways and watch the vibrant scenery as it unfolds.
+- Climb the Auckland Harbour Bridge via the custom-engineered walkways and watch the scenery as it unfolds.

 - Stroll along the fine black sands of Piha Beach and admire the prominent Lion Rock, a 16 million year old volcanic neck that has become a symbol of Auckland’s West Coast.